-Kazakhstan experiences a continental climate, with long, hot summers and cold winters.
-Winter in the north of the country is long and cold – in some years the frosts reached - 52°C (Astana), but there are also thaws up to 5°C. The shortest season in the north is spring, which lasts 1.5 months, while summer lasts 3 months and winter extends from October to April.
-Snow primarily falls in November, but can continue through April.
+Flat or rolling terrain predominates throughout much of Kazakhstan, with lowlands accounting for one third of the country’s total area and low mountains a further fifth.
+The exceptions to this topography are the very low-lying areas by the Caspian Sea in the west, and Altay mountains that reach altitudes of 7,000 meters (m) on the eastern border with China and Kyrgyzstan.
+Kazakhstan experiences an extreme continental climate, with long, hot summers and cold winters.
+Winter in the north of the country is long and cold – in some years the temperatures reached - 52°C (Nur-Sultan), but there are also thaws up to 5°C. The shortest season in the north is spring, which lasts 1.5 months, while summer lasts 3 months and winter extends from October to April.
+Snow primarily falls in November but can continue through April.